Skills for Life.

 Recommended skills for all to have around water.
 Students learn personal water safety and achieve basic swimming competency by learning two benchmark skills: Swim-Float-Swim and Jump, Push, Turn, Grab.

 Skills to support a healthy lifestyle.
 Having mastered the fundamentals, students learn additional water safety skills and build stroke technique, develope skills that prevent chronic disease, increase social-emotional and cognitive well-being, and foster a lifetime of physical activity.

 We ask that members/guests observe the following Aquatic Policies:

 • Make-ups: Make-up classes are not provided for missed classes.
-If the YMCA cancels classes, makeups or credits will be provided.

 • Cancelling Classes: The YMCA may need to cancel or combine classes due to low enrollment.